Elderly Drivers: When Is It Time to Stop Driving?

 Elderly Drivers Statistics

-Several institutions have collected data about senior drivers to help determine when seniors should stop driving, what additional risks they face as an older driver, and how age can impact safety on the road:
+Several institutions have collected data about senior drivers to help determine when should the elderly stop driving, what additional risks they face as older drivers, and how age can impact safety on the road:

 - The CDC found that there were 7,400 adults aged 65-plus killed and more than 290,000 of the same group treated in emergency departments due to motor vehicle crashes in 2016;